 Abstract

 By around the age of 5½, many children in the US judge that numbers never end, and that it is always possible to add +1 to a set.
 These same children also generally perform well when asked to label the quantity of a set after 1 object is added (e.g., judging that a set labeled “five” should now be “six”).
-These findings suggest that children have implicit knowledge of the “successor function”: every natural number, n, has a successor, n+1, such that numbers are infinite.
+These findings suggest that children have implicit knowledge of the “successor function”: every natural number, n, has a successor, n+1.
 Here, we explored how children discover this recursive function, and whether it might be related to discovering productive morphological rules that govern language-specific counting routines (e.g., the rules in English that represent base 10 structure).
 We tested 4- and 5-year-old children’s knowledge of counting with three tasks, which we then related to (1) children’s belief that 1 can always be added to any number (the successor function), and (2) their belief that numbers never end (infinity).
-Children who exhibited knowledge of a productive counting rule were significantly more likely to believe that numbers are infinite (i.e., there is no largest number), though such counting knowledge wasn’t linked to knowledge of the successor function, per se.
-Our findings suggest that children as young as four years of age are able to implement rules defined over their verbal count list to generate number words beyond their spontaneous counting range, an insight which may support reasoning over their acquired verbal count sequence to infer that numbers never end.
+Children who exhibited knowledge of a productive counting rule were significantly more likely to believe that numbers are infinite (i.e., there is no largest number), though such counting knowledge wasn’t directly linked to knowledge of the successor function, per se.
+Also, our findings suggest that children as young as four years of age are able to implement rules defined over their verbal count list to generate number words beyond their spontaneous counting range, an insight which may support reasoning over their acquired verbal count sequence to infer that numbers never end.

-Keywords: Count list, Infinity, Conceptual change, Successor function, Highest count, Decade rule
+Keywords: Count list, Infinity, Conceptual change, Successor function, Highest count, Decade+Unit rule

 1. Introduction

 Human learners draw on a finite set of experiences to acquire information about the world, but nevertheless acquire systems of rules that permit the generation of unbounded representational outputs.
 For example, natural language is often touted as an example of how humans make “infinite use of finite means”: a finite lexicon and system of combinatorial rules allows children to generate an unbounded number of possible utterances (Chomsky, 1965; Humboldt, 1836/1999, p.91).
 Similarly, numerate humans learn a set of symbols and combinatorial rules that permit an unbounded set of mathematical expressions.
 For example, the English base-10 numeral system expresses 80 numbers (from twenty to ninety-nine) by composing just 17 unique decade and unit words (twenty through ninety, and one through nine).
-The expressive power of this system is exponential and in fact, unbounded: to express larger numbers, one simply needs to learn the appropriate words representing powers of ten (e.g hundred, thousand, million, etc.), and recursively compose them following the syntactic rules of numerals (Cheung, Dale, & Le Corre, 2016; Hurford, 1975).
+The expressive power of this system is unbounded: to express larger numbers, one simply needs to learn the appropriate words representing powers of ten (e.g., hundred, thousand, million, etc.), and recursively compose them following the syntactic rules of numerals (Cheung, Dale, & Le Corre, 2016; Hurford, 1975).
 As we describe below, although children initially believe that numbers are finite – and have limited knowledge of both the structure and meaning of number words – they ultimately come to believe that numbers never end.
 In the present study, we investigate how children learn that numbers are infinite, and whether the rule-governed structure of the verbal count list might play a role in children’s inference that numbers form an infinite class.